Chiang Mai Chicken Curry Noodles (Khao Soi Gai)

 - 14 oz.
 Full fat coconut cream

-- 2 lbs chicken drumsticks, or thighs (skin-on and bone-in)
+- 2 lbs chicken drumsticks or thighs (skin-on and bone-in)

 - 2.5-3 cups water or chicken stock

-- 1-2 tsp fish sauce, or to taste
+- 1-2 tsp fish sauce or to taste

-- 2 tbsp coconut sugar, or to taste
+- 2 tbsp coconut sugar or to taste

-- 4 pieces kaffir lime leaves, fresh or dry, optional
+- 4 pieces kaffir lime leaves fresh or dry, optional

-- Rice noodles
+- Rice noodles or Chinese wonton noodles

 Toppings of choice:

-- 1 whole lime juice, plus extra for serving
+- 1 whole lime juice plus extra for serving

-- Coriander leaves, chopped, optional
+- Coriander leaves chopped, optional

-- Fried onion, store-bought, optional
+- Fried shallot or fried onion, store-bought, optional

-- Chinese pickled mustard greens, diced, optional
+- Chinese pickled mustard greens diced, optional

-- Bean sprouts, optional
+- Bean sprouts optional

 Instructions